 One thing I don’t like about the euro-based cash is that there are so many coins to deal with.
 In the USA we have only 4 types of coins in common circulation — pennies, nickels, dimes, and quarters.
 Yes, there are silver dollars and half-dollars, but they aren’t commonly used, and you’ll rarely receive them as change from a merchant.

 But here they have coins that are worth 0.01, 0.02, 0.05, 0.10, 0.20, 0.50, 1.00, and 2.00 € — 8 different kinds.
 And all of them appear to be commonly used.
 Why so many denominations?
 Honestly this seems a bit over the top.

 The end result is that if you spend cash throughout the day here, you end up with a lot of extra coins to carry.
-It’s not so much the small denominations that add up — it’s the 1€ and 2€ coins that quickly pile up.
+The 1€ and 2€ coins quickly pile up.
 At least they’re smaller in size than the Canadian loonies and toonies.
-I miss paper $1 bills though.
+I miss paper $1 bills though. 🙂

 Perhaps their thinking was that coins are more durable for the most frequently used denominations.
 The euro bills are thinner and probably a lot less durable that U.S. bills, so a 1€ bill might be lighter and more convenient, but it probably wouldn’t last long with frequent usage.

 The euro bills are also different sizes in width and in height.
 The more the bill is worth, the bigger it is.
 This seemed odd to me at first, but the size variations make it easy to flip through your wallet to see what you have, or to quickly select / insert a particular bill.

 Get Some Restrooms